Carbon–hydrogen bond activation: Directed C-H activation

 Directed-, chelation-assisted-, or "guided" C-H activation involves directing groups that influence regio- and stereochemistry.
 This is the most useful style of C-H activation in organic synthesis.
 N,N-dimethylbenzylamine undergoes cyclometalation readily by many transition metals.
 A semi-practical implementations involve weakly coordinating directing groups, as illustrated by the Murai reaction.

 The mechanism for the Pd-catalyzed C-H activation reactions of 2-phenylpyridine involves a metallacycle intermediate.
 The intermediate is oxidized to form a PdIV species, followed by reductive elimination to form the C-O bond and release the product.

 Borylation

 Transforming C-H bonds into C-B bonds through borylation has been thoroughly investigated due to their utility in synthesis (i.e. for cross-coupling reactions).
 John F. Hartwig reported a highly regioselective arene and alkane borylation catalyzed by a rhodium complex.
 In the case of alkanes, exclusive terminal functionalization was observed.

 Later, ruthenium catalysts were discovered to have higher activity and functional group compatibility.

-Other borylation catalysts have also been developed, including iridium-based catalysts, which successfully activate C-H bonds with high compatibility.
+Other borylation catalysts have also been developed, including iridium-based catalysts, which activate C-H bonds with high compatibility.